Last updated 06 January 2017

 Since 2011, MSF has been supporting a growing number of medical structures in some of the most conflict-affected areas of Syria, and in areas where MSF does not have direct access to patients.
 A particular emphasis has been placed on supporting facilities situated in areas under siege.

 MSF runs programmes of active regular support to 70 medical structures, which vary from small rural health posts to full hospitals in urban areas.
-The supported structures are located throughout much of the country, including in the governorates of Deraa, Hama, Homs, Idlib and rural Rif Damascus.
+The supported structures are located throughout much of the country, including in the governorates of Dara'a, Hama, Homs, Idlib and rural Rif Damascus.

 MSF teams also work in the countries neighbouring Syria, providing assistance to refugees and host communities.